BeastCode/VSCode-Angular-TypeScript-Snippets/README.md

 * https://github.com/ngxs
 * https://jestjs.io

-and most of all, none of this would exist without the help of all the contributers for fixing, enhancing, testing and making suggestions.
+and most of all, none of this would exist without the help of all the contributors for fixing, enhancing, testing and making suggestions.

 # Snippet Prefixes